 A 2017 graduate of the University of Queensland, Phoebe completed her Bachelor of Music with First Class Honours under the guidance of Associate Professor Adam Chalabi.
 While at UQ, she was awarded the University Medal for Outstanding Academic Achievement, the Sleath String Prize, the Richard Pollett Memorial String Prize and the 4MBS Musica Viva Sid Page Memorial Prize in Chamber Music.
 She was Concertmaster of the UQ Pulse Chamber Orchestra and the UQ Symphony Orchestra, and represented UQ at the New York University Winter Strings Conference.

 Musician Beneficiary Support generously provided by the Harold Mitchell Foundation

-Phoebe plays a Louis Guersan 1700’s violin loaned to ANAM by the Bokhara Foundation.
+Phoebe plays a Louis Guersan 1700’s violin generously on loan to ANAM from the Bokhara Foundation.

 Photo and video by Pia Johnson